 You’ll also need to make the choice between buying and renting a place.
 This, of course, comes down to how much capital you’re willing to invest into this venture.
 If you have the money for it, buying your own warehouse is naturally the best possible scenario.
 There’s no monthly rent, you don’t need to worry about getting kicked out, and you have complete control over its security and usage.

 If you don’t have the funds, getting a property on loan is a great deal because you’re more likely to find one that’s close to your customer base.
 This minimises transportation and other logistical costs that are a distribution company’s big expense.

 Before you start operations, it’s also a good idea to get a website made for your business.
 B2B E-commerce has really taken off in the past few years, and more and more businesses are shifting their operations online to access the massive pool of new customers that comes with working on the internet.

-Your operations shouldn’t start until you have proper inventory management in place.
+Remember, your operations shouldn’t start until you have proper inventory management in place.
 This can be a software or any other tool that always keeps you up-to-date with what’s entering your warehouse and what’s going out.

 And finally, you’ll need to set up a full-fledged distribution network.
-At the start, this can be something as simple as partnering with a local courier company who can deliver your products on your behalf for a small fee.
+At the start, this can be something as simple as partnering with a local courier company who can deliver your products on your behalf of a small fee.
 Later on, when things get too frantic, you can always purchase your own delivery trucks and run all the operations in-house.